prantaroy777/Proteus-Simulation-Displaying-17-Digit-on-LCD/README.md

 # Proteus-Simulation-Displaying-17-Digit-on-LCD
-I have Done this coding of displaying with the help of my faculty.This code is capable of displaying 17 digit in the 16*2 LCD.
+I have Done this coding with the help of my faculty.This code is capable of displaying 17 digit in the 16*2 LCD.